Weelorum/Weelorum-Swift-Style-Guide/README.markdown

 ### Language

-Use US English spelling to match Apple's API.
+Use US English spelling throughout your codebase to maintain consistency with Apple's API and documentation.
+This practice enhances readability and ensures alignment with common conventions within the Swift programming community.

 **Preferred:**
 ```swift